oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/7-labs-create-custom-image-for-marketplace/7-labs-create-custom-image-for-marketplace.md

 ## Task 1: Cleanup Instance for Image Capture

-1. Start an SSH termial session to the instance as user *opc*
+1. Start an SSH terminal session to the instance as user *opc*

     **Notes:** This session must be external to your remote desktop connection.